dmasirkar/rhel-ai-demo-for-rh-week/testing-rhelai.md

 ### Description
 A flaw was found in the SSH channel integrity.
 By manipulating sequence numbers during the handshake, an attacker can remove the initial messages on the secure channel without causing a MAC failure.
 For example, an attacker could disable the ping extension and thus disable the new countermeasure in OpenSSH 9.5 against keystroke timing attacks.

-### Statement
-This CVE is classified as moderate because the attack requires an active Man-in-the-Middle (MITM) who can intercept and modify the connection's traffic at the TCP/IP layer.

-Although the attack is cryptographically innovative, its WARNING 2025-03-11 12:03:26,640 root:177: Provided markdown file /home/dmasirka/.local/share/instructlab/datasets/2025-03-11_120320/preprocessed_2025-03-11T12_03_25/documents/knowledge_rhelai_76xhx3nq/rhelai.md contains HTML contents, which is currently unsupported as a part of markdownNOTE: Continuing this might affect your data generation quality.To get best results please format your markdown documents without the use of HTML or use a different document filetype.
-INFO 2025-03-11 12:03:26,640 instructlab.sdg.utils.taxonomy:184: Appended Markdown content from /home/dmasirka/.local/share/instructlab/datasets/2025-03-11_120320/preprocessed_2025-03-11T12_03_25/documents/knowledge_rhelai_76xhx3nq/rhelai.md
-INFO 2025-03-11 12:03:28,499 instructlab.sdg.utils.chunkers:120: Docling models not found on disk, downloading models...
-WARNING 2025-03-11 12:03:30,622 easyocr.easyocr:71: Using CPU.
-Note: This module is much faster with a GPU.
-You are using the default legacy behaviour of the <class 'transformers.models.llama.tokenization_llama_fast.LlamaTokenizerFast'>.
-This is expected, and simply means that the `legacy` (previous) behavior will be used so nothing changes for you.
-If you want to use the new behaviour, set `legacy=False`.
-This should only be set if you understand what it means, and thoroughly read the reason why this was added as explained in https://github.com/huggingface/transformers/pull/24565 - if you loaded a llama tokenizer from a GGUF file you can ignore this message.
-Merges were not in checkpoint, building merges on the fly.
-100%|##########| 32000/32000 [00:25<00:00, 1278.00it/s]
-INFO 2025-03-11 12:03:59,746 instructlab.sdg.utils.chunkers:271: Successfully loaded tokenizer from: /home/dmasirka/.cache/instructlab/models/mistral-7b-instruct-v0.2.Q4_K_M.gguf
-INFO 2025-03-11 12:03:59,748 docling.document_converter:219: Going to convert document batch...
-INFO 2025-03-11 12:03:59,748 docling.pipeline.base_pipeline:37: Processing document rhelai.md
-INFO 2025-03-11 12:04:01,181 docling.document_converter:234: Finished converting document rhelai.md in 1.43 sec.
-INFO 2025-03-11 12:04:01,198 instructlab.sdg.utils.chunkers:534: Processed 1 docs, of which 0 failed
-INFO 2025-03-11 12:04:01,198 instructlab.sdg.utils.chunkers:184: Processing parsed docling json file: /home/dmasirka/.local/share/instructlab/datasets/2025-03-11_120320/preprocessed_2025-03-11T12_03_25/documents/docling-artifacts/rhelai.json
-failed to generate data with exception: list index out of range security impact is fortunately quite limited.
-It only allows the deletion of consecutive messages, and deleting most messages at this protocol stage prevents user authentication from proceeding, leading to a stalled connection.

-The most significant identified impact is that it enables a MITM to delete the SSH2_MSG_EXT_INFO message sent before authentication begins.
-This allows the attacker to disable a subset of keystroke timing obfuscation features.
-However, there is no other observable impact on session secrecy or session integrity.

 ### Mitigation
 Update to the last version and check that client and server provide kex pseudo-algorithms indicating usage of the updated version of the protocol which is protected from the attack.
 If "kex-strict-c-v00@openssh.com" is provided by clients and "kex-strict-s-v00@openssh.com" is in the server's reply, no other steps are necessary.